enkodellc/blazorboilerplate/README.md

 - Authorize / Policy Examples on Users Page
 - Known Issues:
   - IAuditable Shadow Properties not getting UserId
+  - Drag and Drop example does not work in FF.
+Known FF issue.

 ### 0.3.0 - IS4 (Breaking Changes from 0.2.3)
 - Identity Server 4 First Release - Delete your DB!
 Thanks to [ganmuru](https://github.com/ganmuru)